Deans Council Meeting

 Szafran stated that some faculty have not been consistently following P&P 803.05 when putting together their P&T packets, specifically when it comes to where to list scholarship and professional development items.
 This year there were a significant number of packets where this was a problem.
 Szafran stated that scholarship is clear – it must be something in print (except for the fine arts) in order to be listed under scholarship.
 It was suggested that this may be a mentoring issue and reminded the Council that Becky does workshops on this through the CTE.
 It was suggested to make this an action for deans and chairs and to make the recommendation that the chairs (or designees) make sure packets are in order before they are sent to the peer committee.
 Approved.

 Item 5.
 Capturing SPSU Events

-- Create learning objects or projects that could be used in recruiting and other areas
+- Create learning objects or projects that could be used in recruiting and other areas on campus

 - CSE does monthly deans updates

 - faculty put things on their blogs, etc.

 - Public Relations needs to be in the loop as well